 She loves to cook with lots of real butter, full fat chicken broth and cheesy sauces!

-But I'm starting off with a traditional Italian pizelle cookie that we make together annually.
-It's actually not a fattening as most cookie recipes.
-It's beautiful, crispy and on the lighter-tasting side.
-This recipe was passed down from her late mother-in-law, my grandmother Amelia, a wonderful Italian cook.
+SO, I'm starting off with a traditional Italian pizelle cookie that we made together recently.
+This recipe was actually passed down from her late mother-in-law, my grandmother Amelia, a wonderful Italian cook.

 First, you must have one of these.
 A Pizelle cookie maker.